Balancingrock/SwifterSockets/docs/User Manual.md

-# User Directions
+# User Manual

-For a good introduction into socket programming, see [Beej's Guide to Network Programming](http://beej.us/guide/bgnet/output/html/multipage/index.html).

-For an introduction into socket programming in Swift, see my blog series [Socket Programming in Swift](http://swiftrien.blogspot.com/2015/10/socket-programming-in-swift-part-1.html)

 This document will show how to use SwifterSockets for socket programming.

 # Introduction

-SwifterSockets can be used two ways: either as some syntactic sugar over the Unix socket calls, or as a  abstraction layer over the Unix socket calls.
+SwifterSockets can be used two ways: either as some syntactic sugar over the Unix socket calls, or as an abstraction layer over the Unix socket calls.

 In the first case, socket programming is still socket programming.
 It will be necessary to gain some knowledge about socket programming, for example the Beej's guide.

 In the second case it is not necessary to learn about socket programming, but it is necessary to learn about SwifterSockets.

 The following subsections are intended to get things goiing.

-For installation, see the [README](https://github.com/Balancingrock/SwifterSockets/blob/master/README.md)

 ## Use as syntactic sugar